awsdocs/amazon-s3-userguide/doc_source/restoring-objects.md

 Restored objects from S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive are stored in Amazon S3 Standard only for the number of days that you specify\.
 If you want a permanent copy of the object, create a copy of it in your Amazon S3 bucket\.
 Unless you make a copy, the object will still be stored in the S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive storage classes\.

-To calculate the expiry date, Amazon S3 adds the number of days that you specify to the time you request to restore the object, and then rounds to the next day at midnight UTC\.
-This calculation applies to the initial restoration of the object and to any extensions to availability that you request\.
-For example, if an object was restored on Oct 15, 2012 10:30 AM UTC, and the number of days that you specified is **3**, the object is available until Oct 19, 2012 00:00 UTC\.
-If, on Oct 16, 2012 11:00 AM UTC, you change the number of days that you want it to be accessible to **1**, Amazon S3 makes the restored object available until Oct 18, 2012 00:00 UTC\.
+To calculate the expiry date, Amazon S3 adds the number of days that you specify to the time that you request to restore the object, and then rounds to the next day at midnight UTC\.
+This calculation applies to the initial restoration of the object and to any changes to availability that you request\.
+For example, if an object was restored on October 15, 2012, at 10:30 AM UTC, and the number of days that you specified is **3**, the object is available until October 19, 2012, at 00:00 UTC\.
+If, on October 16, 2012, at 11:00 AM UTC, you change the number of days that you want the object to be accessible to **1**, Amazon S3 makes the restored object available until October 18, 2012, at 00:00 UTC\.

 When you restore an archived object, you are paying for both the archive and a copy that you restored temporarily\.
 For information about pricing, see [Amazon S3 pricing](https://aws.amazon.com/s3/pricing/)\.

-You can restore an archived object using the Amazon S3 console, the REST API, the AWS SDKs, and the AWS Command Line Interface \(AWS CLI\)\.
+You can restore an archived object by using the Amazon S3 console, the REST API, the AWS SDKs, and the AWS Command Line Interface \(AWS CLI\)\.

 ## Using the S3 console<a name="restore-archived-objects"></a>